 Social Distancing: Guests are advised to practice physical social distancing by standing at least six (6) feet away from other groups of people while standing in all public areas, and limiting elevator occupancy to four (4) people.
 In the event guest issues may arise, TI Security will be contacted to immediately advise guests of social distancing rules.
 In addition, plexiglass shields are placed in locations in which frequent face-to-face interactions may take place such as the front desk, cashier stations, etc.

-Safe Casino Bars & Gaming: TI will follow all casino gaming guidance as specified by the Nevada Gaming Control Board, including but not limited to casino guests required to wear face coverings within 6 feet of all table games, and no walk-up bar service (i.e. cocktail server orders only).
+Safe Casino Bars & Gaming: TI will follow all casino gaming guidance as specified by the Nevada Gaming Control Board, including but not limited to casino guests required to wear face coverings within 6 feet of all table games.
+Limitied bar and lounge service has reopened on Sept.
+21.

 Confirmed Room Sanitization: TI housekeeping ensures thorough cleaning of all rooms and suites before check-in and after check-out.
 Daily service will be available only upon request.
 To ensure all guests are confident their accommodations have been properly sanitized, a sign will be placed in the room or on the door to confirm all cleaning protocols have been completed.